Choose Plan

 Nathan B.

-Guitar Lessons, Bass Guitar Lessons, Record Engineer Produce
+Guitar Lessons, Bass Guitar Lessons, Song Writing Lessons, Record Engineer Produce

 Home or Webcam

-Nathan B. is proficient in and teaches Guitar Lessons, Bass Guitar Lessons, Record Engineer Produce .Degree and Field of Study:
+Nathan B. is proficient in and teaches Guitar Lessons, Bass Guitar Lessons, Song Writing Lessons, Record Engineer Produce .Degree and Field of Study:

 What to expect in my Record Engineer Produce

 Beginner/Intermediate: While Ableton is preferred, I understand the basics of most DAWs and am comfortable working with them for beginner lessons.-I teach students to set up recording tracks, EQ, effects, mixing, MIDI, and essential DAW functions.
-I also teach basic mic placement if applicable, recording techniques, and dealing with multitrack/take lane recording.-More importantly, I work with students to execute their creative vision through chording, beat creation, and song structuring.-We will build off of one project file, covering essential functions, adding percussion, bass, chords, and melody, then export the project in industry-standard codecs.
-Intermediate/Advanced: For DAW-intensive lessons, students must have Ableton Live 11 or higher.
+I also teach basic mic placement if applicable, recording techniques, and dealing with multitrack/take lane recording.-More importantly, I work with students to execute their creative vision through chording, beat creation, and song structuring.
+Intermediate/Advanced: For DAW-intensive lessons, students must have Ableton Live 10 or higher.
 For in-studio and recording technique lessons, the student can use the DAW of their choosing as long as they are proficient in that program.-Lessons are student-goal-oriented, with a focus on workflow and collaboration.
-1. The student and I set a long-term goal for what they hope to achieve.
-Depending on what this is, the number of lessons could range from just a few to several.
-2. Goals may look like: setting up a project and aiming to complete one part each lesson, giving and teaching creative/musical direction to advanced engineers, or diving into mic selection and placement for drums, different amps, and vocals.
-3. For those interested in mixing, I teach EQ and compression techniques, as well as leveling, spatial techniques, harmony mixing, and panning.
-4. While there will be no "tests," I will be looking for DAW proficiency: keybind usage, effective workflows, organization of return and send tracks, and understanding of different DAW functions that we go over.
-5. If the student is trying to release any music, we can review copyright, record labels, and discuss simple branding.
+Goals may look like: setting up a project and aiming to complete one part each lesson, giving and teaching creative/musical direction to advanced engineers, or diving into mic selection and placement for drums, different amps, and vocals.
+For those interested in mixing, I teach EQ and compression techniques, as well as leveling, spatial techniques, harmony mixing, and panning.
+And if the student is trying to release any music, we can review copyright, record labels, and discuss simple branding.

 - Young Adult Adult